The International Certificate of Competence (ICC) is a test of competence and provides the student with an internationally recognised qualification.

 The ICC, or higher certification, is required in both Croatia and Greece and other countries, specifically in Europe, where governments are increasingly looking for recognised certificates to confirm the student reaches an internationally agreed level of competence.

-At Port Solent in the UK and Club Vounaki, Greece, students are assessed for the ICC.
+At Port Solent in the UK, students are assessed for the ICC.
 The purpose is to provide documentary assurance from one government to another that the holder meets an agreed level of competence.

-Yachtsmen who have attended an RYA practical training course can be expected fulfil the assessment requirements of the ICC although those with limited or no experience can complete the 5 day ICC course (at Vounaki or Kremik) which culminates in the assessment and exam.
+Yachtsmen who have attended an RYA practical training course can be expected to fulfil the assessment requirements of the ICC although those with limited or no skippering experience can complete the 5 day ICC course (at Port Solent) which culminates in the assessment and exam.

 The International Certificate of Competence Assessment is an internationally recognized certificate, which enables the holder to sail in countries where formal qualifications are compulsory.